Squish’s Grandparents Come to Town

 For the last two weeks, Squish has been surrounded by all four of her grandparents.
-It was the first time Elsa had met my mum and dad, who flew in to the United States all the way from Australia.
+It was the first time Squish had met my mum and dad, who flew in to the United States all the way from Australia.

 I had long anticipated my daughter meeting ‘Gran’ and ‘Pa’.
 Seeing them interact with each other for the first time and grow closer over the last fortnight was a precious experience.

-Elsa, who is now walking constantly so long as there are hands to hold her up, recruited Pa every minute of the day to walk laps around the house, the park or any other venue we visited.
+Squish, who is now walking constantly so long as there are hands to hold her up, recruited Pa every minute of the day to walk laps around the house, the park or any other venue we visited.
 She worked out very quickly what kind of facial expressions and noises to make to get a laugh out of Gran.

 Building Bonds

 We enjoyed a packed two weeks, exploring much of Wisconsin together.
-By the end of their time with Squish, my mum was running out of adjectives to describe her effervescent personality, and my dad said that meeting Elsa was the highlight of his time here.
+By the end of their time with Squish, my mum was running out of adjectives to describe her effervescent personality, and my dad said that meeting Squish was the highlight of his time here.

 Squish is incredibly blessed to have four living grandparents — and spoilt rotten to enjoy dedicated attention from all of them these last two weeks.
 She truly had them wrapped around her little finger.